A generalization of Kummer theory to Hopf-Galois extensions: The correspondence with radical extensions

 The main difference with respect to the Galois case is that if $\zeta_n\notin K$, the label $K(\sqrt[n]{a})$ does not determine a unique extension of $K$, but a $K$-isomorphism class of these.
 Hence, Lemma \ref{lemmadiffhopf} means that $a$ and $b$ generate a rank $2$ subgroup of $K^*/(K^*)^n$ if and only if they generate extensions of $K$ lying in different $K$-isomorphism classes.
 Thus, an extension $L=K(\alpha)$ with $\alpha^n=a\in K$ is assigned to the projection of the cyclic subgroup $\langle a\rangle$ in $K^*/(K^*)^n$, but the extensions generated by the conjugates of $\alpha$ are also sent to the same subgroup.
 In order to obtain an injective correspondence, we need to identify all such extensions.

 On the other hand, recall that when a simple radical extension $K(\sqrt[n]{a})$ is linearly disjoint with $K(\zeta_n)$, then by Theorem \ref{thm:charactpure}, it uniquely determines an almost cyclic extension of $K$ that is $H$-cyclic, where $H$ corresponds to $K(\zeta_n)$.
-A cyclic subgroup $\langle a\rangle$ of $K^*/(K^*)^n$ with that property will be said to be coprime with $\zeta_n$.
 All together, we obtain the following:

 \begin{coro} Let $n\in\mathbb{Z}_{>0}$ and let $K$ be a field with characteristic coprime to $n$.
 There is an injective correspondence from the $K$-isomorphism classes of degree $n$ almost cyclic extensions $L/K$ that are $H$-cyclic, where $H$ is the almost classically Galois structure on $L/K$ corresponding to $K(\zeta_n)$, to the cyclic subgroups of $K^*/(K^*)^n$.
 Moreover, a cyclic subgroup $\langle a\rangle$ of $K^*/(K^*)^n$ lies in the image of this correspondence if and only if $K(\sqrt[n]{a})\cap K(\zeta_n)=K$. \end{coro}